xchainjs/xchainjs-lib/scripts/README.md

 For the whole library

 ```
-yarn updatePackages minor Update "update rollup config and axios to the latest"
+yarn updatePackages patch Update "update rollup config and axios to the latest"
 ```

 For just one package